qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/command-arguments.md

 #### Empty suggestions

 Empty suggestions that are provided using `ArgumentSuggestions.empty()` tell the `CommandArgument` to stop accepting further suggestions.
 This "ends" the command.
-Using the following example, this allows the user to enter `/give diamond` and only `/give diamond` - users cannot enter any other commands.
+Using the following example, this allows the user to enter `/give diamond` and only `/give diamond` - users can’t enter any other commands.

 ```java
 SuggestionsBranch.suggest(